Landiie/landie.github.io/shop/sammi-extensions/landitube/docs.md

 ### Blinking

-Talking, and idle poses do not need to have blinking poses, but they are nice!
-One nice feature is that blinking is not "all or nothing", you can set blink frames for whatever poses you want!
-Maybe one idle pose is meant to be a dead stare while the other idle poses have blinks?
-Maybe a character is angry and they don't blink while talking?
+Talking, and idle poses do not need to have blinking frames, but they are nice!
+One nice feature is that blinking is not "all or nothing", you can set blink frames for whatever poses you want!<br>Maybe one idle pose is meant to be a dead stare while the other idle poses have blinks?<br>Maybe a character is angry and they don't blink while talking?

 To attach blinking frames to your poses, all you have to do is drag in your blinking image with the exact file name of the pose you want to give blinking to, but with "\_blink" appended just before the file extension (.png, .gif)